Dr. Robert Atkins

 After the induction phase you can eat a wide range of healthy, low GI fruits, vegetables, pulses and nuts.
 Plus all the meat you want and dairy too.
 You should still try to keep bread and pasta to a minimum, but that applies to all diets really.
 Refined flours are our worse enemy.
 Flour is really just a form sugar, and too much sugar is simply turned to body fat when it is not required to fuel muscle.

-The phases of Atkins are
+The Phases of Atkins

 Phase one: Induction